carstenjacobsen/wallets-demo/README.md

 ## Prerequisite
 Follow this guide to get the Stellar CLI, user account etc. setup: [Getting Started - Setup](https://developers.stellar.org/docs/build/smart-contracts/getting-started/setup)

+The Stellar CLI is used to build, deploy and invoke smart contracts, so even though this demo is focusing on the frontend and wallet integration, the demo depends on having a smart contract deployed.

 ## Deploy the Increment smart contract
 The wallets demo depends on the [increment](https://github.com/stellar/soroban-examples/tree/main/increment) smart contract from the Stellar [soroban examples](https://github.com/stellar/soroban-examples) repo.